blueSparrow2000/DiceGame/README.md

 2024.07.23 Added skill GUI (can use skills more easier) / Added areas (store, campfire, ruin, altar) / Added map adventure

-2024.07.24 Completed map logic /
+2024.07.24 Completed map logic / Implement Joker => player gets to right-click it and choose one from the shown list above => then joker changes into it

 # To do
-- Implement Joker => player gets to right-click it and choose one from the shown list above => then joker changes into it
 - add relics (few ~ 3)
 - add various enemies (few ~ 3)
 - Mirinae: skill balancing
 - Main menu: character selection(cannot change once fixed) / can see character's information (number of tiles and skills etc.)
+- options screen: see player informations etc.

 ### beyond beta version (further implementation will use Flutter instead of python)
 - add relics